leaysgur/slides/docs/cloudflare_workers_tech_talks_in_kyoto-2/index.md

 ### 100% Prettier compatible?

-- Strictly speaking, no
+- Strictly speaking, No
-- We do aim for it, but not a perfect byte match
+- We are mindful of compatibility for the sake of ease of migration
+  - However, byte-match is not guaranteed in all cases
   - Prettier also has bugs and inconsistencies
   - Sometimes not following them is better
 - Prettier shipped a new version last week